SourabhMulay/FrontEnd-Design/Security/XSS (new Version).md

 <img width="1314" alt="image" src="https://github.com/user-attachments/assets/02bfbbb2-20c0-4aea-aec6-73f53955fc77">

-Yaah it has blocked the unsecire script.
+Yaah it has blocked the unsecire script. report-to or report-uri in the csp headers only work with https.